 The gardens at Stowe are mostly accessible to wheelchair users although some ground is uneven.
 Assistance dogs are welcome throughout the gardens and in the cafe.
 For more information regarding access, please see the Stowe access statement.

 - Family: £32.50

 There is plenty of accessible parking near the Stowe entrance.

 Waddesdon is a French renaissance-style chateau built in 1874.
 The site hosts Victorian style gardens with colourful flower displays and ornate fountains and statues.
-There is a exotic bird house, woodland playground and garden trail meaning there is something for all the family to enjoy.
-Over the year, Waddesdon hosts changing exhibitions and special interest days.
-Fresh homemade food and cakes are available in the site’s food outlets.
+There is an exotic bird house, woodland playground and garden trail, meaning there is something for all the family to enjoy.
+Throughout the year, Waddesdon hosts changing exhibitions and special interest days.
+Fresh, homemade food and cakes are available in the site’s food outlets.

 Wheelchairs are available to hire for the house and gardens on a first-come, first served basis.
 The grounds are mostly accessible and assistance dogs are welcome around site.
 For a full guide to accessibility at Waddesdon, please see their access statement.